On the 21st Anniversary of a Singularly Momentous All My Children Episode, Review the Crushing Scenes That Changed Everything Between Bianca and Erica

 If Nixon was going to do this, she was going to go all in.
 She didn’t choose just any character to tackle the issue, she chose a legacy character.
 Not just that, she chose the daughter of Erica Kane.
 This wasn’t someone who would be swept under the rug months or even years later and forgotten.
 This was someone who would remain an integral part of All My Children’s tapestry for as long as the show existed.

-In fact, just earlier this year, Erica’s portrayer, Susan Lucci, praised the late Nixon and talked about how important the story was with Vanity Fair.
+In fact, just last year, Erica’s portrayer, Susan Lucci, praised the late Nixon and talked about how important the story was with Vanity Fair.

 “The best kind of storytelling reflects the culture,” she noted.
 Bianca came out to Erica “at a time when a lot of kids who were teenagers or in their 20s who were gay were afraid to come out to their parents, because they were afraid their parents wouldn’t love them.”